 One thing is now clear: you have data.
 You know what your New Normal is like, mostly.
 From the past 30 days.

 Maybe you are only growing 20% now.
 Maybe bookings are down 50%.
-Maybe churn has doubled in your SMBs.
+Maybe churn has gone up.
+Maybe that new VP of Sales just didn’t work out and made a mess of things.

 Whatever it is, you now have a new baseline — at least for right now.
 And even if you don’t love what you see, it’s your New Normal.
 The team is now ready to adjust.
 They may not be 100% ready, mentally.
 I’m not sure even I am.
 But they are ready at least in part to adjust.
 Just like we’re half-adjusted to shelter-at-home, most of us have now adjusted to new metrics in bookings, retention, and downgrades.

-Your new plan for May is just to do a little better that the past 30 days.
+Your new plan for next month is just to do a little better that the past 30 days.
 E.g, maybe:

 - To learn a new empathy-driven sales process.
 Maybe get them into a free pilot, instead of a hard sell?
 A new SDR script?
 You have to be able to do better here than in the past 30 days.
 At least a little better.